What could be better than a cafe in a cool neighborhood that offers great coffee and cozy corners to lounge in?

 The cats at affoGATO

 AffoGATO can house up to 16 cats at a time.
-The cafe currently has one “resident” cat who will call the cat lounge home, while the others are all adoptable from the Cleveland Animal Protective League.
+The cafe currently has two “resident” cats who call the cat lounge home full-time, while the others are all adoptable from the Cleveland Animal Protective League.
 (And they’re being adopted pretty regularly!)

 Ages of the cats vary; when I was there, there were a handful of 6-month-old kittens, along with several older cats ranging in age from 9 months to 9 years.